louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 ### Practical multidisciplinary framework for the assessment and management of patients with unexplained chronic aerodigestive symptoms [^dfa8e29f].
 BMJ Open Gastroenterology (2023).
 High credibility.

-Establishing a positive diagnosis: suggested criteria for ‘irritable throat syndrome’
+Establishing a positive diagnosis: suggested criteria for 'irritable throat syndrome'

 The pursuit of a positive diagnostic paradigm has standardised the approach to DGBI and permitted clinicians to proactively pursue a diagnosis based on defined symptom clusters, after excluding mimics.
 Based on our findings, we propose that a similar evidence-based model might be adopted for a positive diagnosis in patients with irritable throat-like symptoms following evaluation of chronic throat symptoms to rule out discernible structural causes and mimics (box 1).
 This positive diagnosis framework offers a structured approach, eliminating the need for repetitive and usually unremarkable tests.
 Further, it supports the adoption of a common medical language to validate patient symptoms, standardise interdisciplinary approaches, strengthen patient–clinician rapport, promote prompt delivery of therapy and encourages judicious use of resources.

 Box 1
 Proposed diagnostic criteria for irritable throat syndrome

 Presence of one or more of the following unexplained chronic throat symptoms; cough, dysphonia, globus